 Boards choosing to adopt a zero tolerance approach must be careful not to circumvent state or federal law.
 For example, the superintendent must consider individual circumstances when making a determination whether to recommend the student for expulsion.
 Boards also need to take appropriate steps to ensure that staff, students and parents are aware of the policy and that it will be strictly enforced.
-To accomplish this, some schools have held "violence awareness" assemblies or used parent and student contracts to explain the rationale behind the new rules and the consequences of violations hibited act.
+To accomplish this, some schools have held "violence awareness" assemblies or used parent and student contracts to explain the rationale behind the new rules and the consequences of violations.

+Another issue that should be addressed by boards considering a zero tolerance policy is the level of evidence necessary to determine if a student has committed the prohibited act.
 With regard to firearms, state law requires the governing board to confirm, prior to expulsion, that an employee can verify the student's possession of the gun.
 If the policy is broadened to include behavior such as discrimination or harassment, this same requirement of employee verification might be added.
 In practice, verifying the possession of a weapon may be more clear-cut and less subjective than verifying whether the student discriminated against or harassed someone.
 Therefore, it is recommended that districts consult with legal counsel before broadening a zero tolerance policy beyond state or federal mandates.